heroku/devcenter-gradle/README.md

     11:01:27 web.1     | 2011-10-13 11:01:27.229:INFO:oejsh.ContextHandler:started o.e.j.s.ServletContextHandler{/,null}
     11:01:27 web.1     | 2011-10-13 11:01:27.269:INFO:oejs.AbstractConnector:Started SelectChannelConnector@0.0.0.0:5000 STARTING

-Your app will come up on port 5000.
+Your app will come up on port 5000, the default port set by Foreman.
 Test that it's working with `curl` or a web browser, then Ctrl-C to exit.

 ## Store Your App in Git